Hunter-DDM/stablemoe/README.md

 ## Train a Stable-MoE Language Model

-An example training command to train a 16-expert Stable-MoE model (with 16 GPUs) is as follows:
+An example training command to train a 16-expert StableMoE model (with 16 GPUs) is as follows:
 ```
 DATADIR=(the directory that saves the preprocessed data)
 jobname=(the job name)